brianom95/brianom95.github.io/_pages/nwt.md

 #### 69km | 1,230m Gain | Linear | 2 Days
 **Completed: 15 August 2020**

 I hiked 25km out of Limerick on a Friday evening, and camped on the Ardnacrusha headrace.
 I hoped to split the rest over two days, but a storm changed the plan.
-It became the longest day of hiking I'd ever done, and at the end I saw trees fall from the wind.
-The route is really nice, though you don't see much of the lake.
-It's very hilly towards on the second half, especially over Tountinna which I had to climb twice due to a wrong turn.
+That Saturday became the longest day of hiking I'd ever done, and near the end I saw trees falling over from wind.
+The route is nice, though you see very little of the lake.
+It's hilly on the second half, especially over Tountinna which I had to climb twice due to a wrong turn.

 8/10